Hotmoka/hotmoka/tutorial/Takamaka.md

 Subsequently, other contracts can invest by calling method `invest()`.
 A minimum investment is required, but this remains constant with the time.
-The `amount` invested gets split by the number of the previous investors and send back to each of them.
+The `amount` invested gets split by the number of the previous investors and sent back to each of them.
 Note that Takamaka allows one to use Java 8 lambdas and streams.
-Old fashioned Java programmers can exploit the fact that lists are iterable and replace the single line `forEach()` call with a more traditional (but more gas hungry):
+Old fashioned Java programmers, who don't feel at home with such treats, can exploit the fact that lists are iterable and replace the single line `forEach()` call with a more traditional (but more gas hungry):